wazuh/wazuh-documentation/source/cloud-service/your-environment/limits.rst

 Limits
 ======

-Wazuh Cloud service sets predefined limits for certain key metrics that affect the performance and capacity of your environment.
-These limits are determined by the service and cannot be directly configured by users.
-If an environment reaches these limits, there may be restrictions on the normal functioning of the service.
-If any issues arise related to these limits, the Wazuh support team can provide assistance and guidance for resolution.
+The Wazuh Cloud service sets predefined limits for specific key metrics that affect your environment performance and capacity.
+These limits cannot be directly configured by users.
+If an environment reaches these limits, there might be restrictions in normal service functioning.
+In case of any issues arising from these limitations, contact the Wazuh support team for assistance and guidance for resolution.

 Limit definitions